-The $q^{(t)}$ act as a sequence of learning rates or step sizes; $q^{(t)}=1$ will ignore the previous estimates and $q^{(t)}=0$ will ignore current estimates.
-Large learning rates can result in estimates that repeatedly oscillate or cycle between values inhibiting convergence.
-This phenomenon has also been observed in Expectation Propagation \citep[EP,][]{Min01} where, to deal with the issue, damping the EP updates has been proposed \citep{MinLaf02,Vehetal20}.
-Damping has connections to momentum in gradient descent and other deep learning approaches \citep{Qia99,Sutetal13}.
-In the simulations and data analysis we use $q^{(t)}=(t+1)^{-1}$ for the all-at-once method and $q^{(t)}=(t+1)^{-0.5}$ for the one-at-a-time method, which we found to have good properties in all settings.
+The $q^{(t)}$ acts as a sequence of learning rates or step sizes -- $q^{(t)}=1$ will ignore the previous estimates, and $q^{(t)}=0$ will ignore current estimates.
+Large learning rates can result in estimates that repeatedly oscillate or cycle between values, inhibiting convergence.
+This phenomenon has also been observed in Expectation Propagation \citep[EP,][]{Min01} where damping the EP updates has been proposed \citep{MinLaf02,Vehetal20}.
+Momentum, in gradient descent and other deep learning approaches, has a similar function \citep{Qia99,Sutetal13}.
+In the simulations and data analyses, we use $q^{(t)}=(t+1)^{-1}$ for the all-at-once method and $q^{(t)}=(t+1)^{-0.5}$ for the one-at-a-time method, which we found to have good properties in all settings.